xavierzaidane/portofolio-refactor/README.md

   <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# AI Portfolio — Built with Google AI Studio & Gemini 3.0
+# My Portfolio — Built with Google AI Studio & Gemini 3.0

 This project is more than a portfolio — it’s a reflection of how I think, build, and experiment with modern AI systems.